 You are post-Series B (or equivalent revenue).
 At this stage, the company has the revenue or funding to justify the total cost of a full-time CTO ($390,000 - $780,000+ annually in Canada when you include salary, benefits, payroll taxes, equity, and recruiting).
 The business is mature enough to offer a CTO a meaningful role with real scope, and the technical challenges are complex enough to require dedicated leadership.

 If all three are true, hire a full-time CTO.
-If only one or two are true, fractional is likely the better path for now.
+If only one or two are true, fractional — or one of the lighter rungs of the ladder above — is likely the better path for now.

 When Fractional Makes Sense